Three Ways to Get a Breastfed Baby to Take a Bottle

 A Second Way to Get Your Baby to Take a Bottle: Dream Feeding with a Bottle

 Here's how we did it.
 My wife would pick the baby up while she was asleep and begin nursing her.
-Then, after she had sufficiently latched on to the breast, she stopped nursing and quickly placed the bottle in her mouth.
+Then, after she had sufficiently latched on to the breast and is solidly breastfeeding, she stopped nursing by popping her off and quickly placed the bottle in the babies mouth.
 If she started sucking, she would usually finish the bottle of milk.
-Sometimes the baby is so tired they will not take the bottle and will go back to sleep.
+Sometimes the baby is so tired they will not take the bottle and will go back to sleep when they come off the breast.

 A Third Technique to Try to Get a Baby to Take a Bottle

-Since my wife had success with getting our daughter to take a bottle by switching from the breast to the bottle while dream feeding, I decided to try a similar technique that worked as well.
+Since my wife had success with getting our daughter to take a bottle by switching from breastfeeding to the bottle while dream feeding, I decided to try a similar technique that worked as well.

 - I gave her a pacifier for about five seconds - just long enough for her to stop crying and start sucking.

-- I removed the pacifier from her mouth, and I switched in the bottle in less than half a second.
+- I removed the pacifier from her mouth, and I switched to the bottle in less than half a second.

 - Bingo!
 She was drinking like a champ from the bottle.

-I think the key to having success with a bottle is capitalizing on the sucking reflex and not just giving the baby the bottle.
+I think the key to having success with a bottle is capitalizing on the sucking reflex and not just giving the baby the bottle before they are sucking.
+The quick switch avoids nipple confusion (breast nipple vs bottle nipple) because they're drinking before they realize the bottle has been switched in place of the breast.
 When we gave her the bottle first, she would just push the bottle nipple out of her mouth.
-By giving her a pacifier or distracting her, she started the sucking reflex.
+By giving her a pacifier or distracting her first, she started the sucking reflex.

 It was our experience that inspired me to create this guide.
 Please leave a comment about your experience to help other people in similar situations.